paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-008-defense-agencies-and-department-of-defense-field-activities.md

 **(b) Director and Deputy Director.—**

 (1) At the head of the Center shall be a Director, selected by the Secretary from among individuals who have substantial experience in the field of test and evaluation.
-A commissioned officer serving as the Director, while so serving, holds the grade of lieutenant general or, in the case of an officer of the Navy, vice admiral.
-A civilian officer or employee serving as the Director, while so serving, has a pay level equivalent in grade to lieutenant general.

 (2) There shall be a Deputy Director of the Center, selected by the Secretary from among individuals who have substantial experience in the field of test and evaluation.
 The Deputy Director shall act for, and exercise the powers of, the Director when the Director is disabled or the position of Director is vacant.